 February Birthstone – AMETHYST

-Amethyst was once ranked highly by royalties since the days of Alexander the Great and he is very much responsible for influencing the Greek culture of jewellery and amethyst was among the most used gemstone.
+Amethyst was once ranked highly by royalties since the days of Alexander the Great.
+He is very much responsible for influencing the Greek culture of jewellery and amethyst was among the most used gemstone.
 The reason for it is because ancient Greeks believe amethyst is associated with the god of wine and by wearing it will cure intoxication and prevent overindulgence.

 Fine amethyst was thought to be as rare and valuable as the revered big 4 of diamond, ruby, emerald, and sapphire due to the scarcity of amethyst sources.
 Back then fine amethysts were usually reserved for royalties, it was until the discovery of huge amethyst deposits in South America in the 1800s made it available abundantly for everyone and thus dropping of its value and rarity.